allthroughthenight/allthroughthenight.github.io/_posts/2018-05-03-virtually-interviewed.md

 title: "Virtually Interviewed"
 ---

-I had a few phone interviews recently, and a technical 2nd round lined up.
+I had a few phone interviews recently, and a technical second round lined up.
 But a question that's come up more often than I'd expected was about VLANs.
 Since it's not a common topic unless you're a network engineer, I made this post to give a casual introduction.

 # Physical vs Virtual Area Networks

 Before I can talk about the virtual, let's talk about the physical.
 A local area network (LAN) can be thought of as a collection of connected devices that don't have to communicate with each other through a router.
-A more rigorous definition is that any devices that are on the same broadcast domain are on the same LAN.
+Defined more formally, any device that's on the same broadcast domain are on the same LAN.

-Virtual local area networks (VLAN) allow devices to logically be on the same broadcast domain, while being physically separated.
-This allows for the use of singular Layer 3 (L3) switches which can be faster, save space, and use less power than having separate L2 switches and L3 routers.
+Virtual local area networks (VLAN) allow devices to logically be on the same broadcast domain when they're not.
+This allows the use of one Layer 3 (L3) switch that can be faster, save space, and use less power than having a separate L2 switch and L3 router.
 It also helps with administration and segmentation of larger networks.

-The image below shows a simple example of devices that are physically separated, but by using VLANs, they're able to be grouped logically and communicate with each other as if they were.
+The image below shows a simple example.

 ![]({{site.baseurl}}/assets/2018-05-03-virtually-interviewed/vlan-segments.jpg){:class="img-responsive"}